llamaxyz/fwb-liquidity-provisioning/README.md

 ```

 ## Setup

-- Duplicate `.env.example` and rename to `.env`.
+Duplicate `.env.example` and rename to `.env` :
 - Add a valid mainnet URL for an Ethereum JSON-RPC client for the `RPC_URL` variable.
 - Add the latest mainnet block number for the `BLOCK_NUMBER` variable.
 - Add a valid Etherscan API Key for the `ETHERSCAN_API_KEY` variable.

 ### Commands